 Slow Words is a magazine and reader’s club available online and also offline made up exclusively of stories (interviews, narrations, poems) in which are exposed the frames of a life, the quintessence of a passion, the flames of a dream.

-Soon online also at www.slow-words.it, www.slow-words.eu, Slow Words is in English and Italian and start in 2012 thanks to the intuition of two Italian writers.
-Its Facebook page is the first place where we’ll get to know you, for Slow Words is a magazine that speaks (and is read) as a landscape– by people for people.
+Soon online also at www.slow-words.it, www.slow-words.eu, Slow Words is in English and Italian and start in 2012 by going online on 2014: its Facebook page is the first place where we got to know you, for Slow Words is a magazine that speaks (and is read) as a landscape– by people for people.

 In the interviews section, Slow Words offers a glimpse on socio-economic realities, on cultural and human relations from an unusual perspective: men, women, adolescents unknown to the public, who aren’t leaning towards “becoming someone” but more towards a “well-being,” towards sharing, and the collective knowledge.
 Through their stories, their lives, we will discover what “the art of living” tastes-like today, at all latitudes: ‘Crossing the street to run away from home – only a boy does that.
 But this man, who roams the streets all day long – he’s not a boy anymore, and he does not run away from home‘ (Cesare Pavese, Hard Labor).